euanramsay/UJWDND_Project_4/README.md

 ### Postman

-There is a Postman collection in scr/main/resources which can be used for testing the controller endpoints.
+There is a Postman collection which can be used for testing the controller endpoints.

 #### Resources